tursodatabase/examples/README.md

 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro --help` | Get help using the Astro CLI                     |

-> Before deployment, make sure to change the `site` value in `astro.config.mjs` to that of your production domain .
+> N.B., before deployment, make sure to change the `site` value in `astro.config.mjs` to that of your production domain .

 ## Setting up the database